costaivo/Tutorial-Angular/02_AdManager/02_Lesson/Start/readme.md

 -------------------------------

 ### Course Starts
-Follow the instructions below to learn how to use a Component as Directive
+Follow the instructions below as your instructor explains during the presentaion.

+> Note this course is structured in collobration with a trainer.
+Without a trainer you might loose some details which were not mentioned in the instructions below.

 1. Add new folder Publications
 2. Add new component for publication module